svenjacobs/reveal/README.md

 ### Compose

-Since you probably want the reveal effect to cover the whole screen, the `Reveal` composable should be one of the top most composables in the hierarchy of your screen-level composable.
+The `Reveal` composable should be one of the top most composables in the hierarchy of your screen-level composable in order to access it's scope.
+However it doesn't matter where in the component hierarchy the composable is added.
+The effect is always rendered fullscreen.

 ```kotlin
 @Composable